For funsies a few years ago, I wrote some smutty fanfiction in honor of The Elder Scrolls V: Skyrim. Now I’m playing Fallout 4 and I’m inspired again.

 The crapper stood behind the general’s house.
 Not that he called her the general.
 He wasn’t in the Minutemen, he was the goddamn mayor of Goodneighbor so he called her Fiona.
 And it wasn’t hers, really, just a place she crashed when she happened to be around.
 Which she was, at the moment.
 Which is why he drank more than usual.

 Hell yes, he’d wanted to help.
-Not just because there were precious few safe havens for the scrabbling rabble who did most of the living and dying in the Commonwealth, but because—for the first time in his life—he didn’t want to run away.
+Not just because there were precious few safe havens for the scrabbling rabble who did most of the living and dying in the Commonwealth, but because—for the first time in his life—he didn’t want his freedom.
 Fiona and her intriguing bundle of contradictions gave him a rush.
 She was an Old World woman awake in the wrong time.
 A charming combination of kind and ruthless, naive and brilliant, soft and steely.
-She wasn’t the kind of person you settled for, she was the kind you had to earn every day.
+She was everything he admired, and everything he’d lost.

 He’d tried to make her understand what she meant to him.
 Most of the time, he could talk a Gunner out of bullets, but, Jesus, that particular conversation with Fiona had gone off like a grenade in a shit house.
 Sure, she welcomed ghouls into the ranks of the Minutemen and helped the Slog as much as any other settlement.
 Fuck, a ghoul ran the general store right there in Hangman’s Alley.
 And if anyone didn’t like it, too bad, she wouldn’t stand for any prejudiced bullshit.

 But it’s one thing to treat a ghoul with respect, and another to want his dick in you.
 When Hancock had drifted dangerously close to telling her he had a thing for her, the look on her face, it made him regret being what he was.
 Not for the first time in his life, sure, but for the first time since becoming a ghoul.
-He suddenly felt less like king of the zombies or savior of Goodneighbor, and more like the creature she saw when she looked at him—a scabby junkie in a tattered old coat.
+He suddenly felt less like the mayor and savior of Goodneighbor, and more like the creature she saw when she looked at him—a scabby junkie in a tattered old coat.
 And that fucking sucked.

 Then she’d run off to help Garvey with another settlement or five, and came back with MacCready all over her like green on a mutant.
 The viper in his bosom, the mercenary he’d sheltered in the Third Rail.
 Sure, MacCready’d done Goodneighbor enough favors, Hancock wasn’t about to shank him.
-He was a ghoul and he was Hancock.
-He would outlast MacCready and he would get what he wanted, in the end.
+Hancock would outlast MacCready and he would get what he wanted, in the end.
 He always did.
 Or, he usually did.
 And if that didn’t work, then shanking.

 Meanwhile, whiskey soothed the sting.